jxmx/smooth-qsl/README.md

 # Installation
 ## Prerequisites
 * A websever running PHP 5.x or better with the mysqli native client library
-* A MySQL database running MySQL 5.6 or higher
+* A database running MySQL 5.6+ or MariaDB 10.0+
-* ImageMagick 6.x or better with the ImageMagick PHP library installed
+* ImageMagick 6.x or better with the ImageMagick PHP library (imagick) installed
 * Basic ability to use an xxMP stack (e.g. LAMP, WAMP, etc.)

 ## Basic Directions
-1. Download the Git repository.
+1. Download the Git repository for the latest stable release.
 2. Edit qslconf.php and change the configuration parameters as necessary.
 3. Copy all of the files to your webserver directory
 4. Load the qsl.sql into your MySQL server